At a crossroads: New York’s status as a global fashion capital

 1. Rise of e-commerce.
 New York continues to be known as a destination for flagship retail stores, but the increasing adoption of e-commerce has created greater competition for brick-and-mortar retailers.
 To stay ahead in an increasingly digitized landscape, brands are rethinking their store footprints and focusing on experiential, community-building retail in smaller markets away from New York.

 4. High costs of living and doing business.
 The costs of office space and retail space in New York are among the highest of fashion capitals in the United States and abroad, and they continue to rise.
-At the same time, the high cost of living could make it more difficult to attract and retain talent.
+At the same time, the high cost of living could make it more difficult to attract and retain talent.13

 5. Lack of support to scale up.
 Building and scaling a successful fashion brand requires support from a network of investors, mentors, and retailers.
-Industry leaders tell us that designers and brands see New York as a more challenging place to find and secure this support, with fewer mentorship opportunities and more limited institutional funding than in decades past.
+Industry leaders tell us that designers and brands see New York as a more challenging place to find and secure this support, with few mentorship opportunities and more limited institutional funding than in decades past.
 And the reduction of retail venues raises concerns about where new designers can showcase their brands.

 I don’t know who can make this happen, but it’s about funding.
 How do you get support when you’re at the next level?
 You’re known and established.
 You have the proven track record.
 Your clothes are selling.
 What’s next to help you grow?